By: Marilyn L. Davis

 The first few times that you venture into new behaviors, you will probably not do them well.
 It’s rather like learning to walk; you will take a few steps, stumble and fall.

 However, just as learning to walk was a goal when you were younger, learning to act and not react in your recovery can become your intention, and that will take practice.

-When we approach repeating life lessons as an opportunity to act better and improve our relationships, we appreciate “it” happening again, which gives us the opportunity to act differently.
+When we approach repeating life lessons as an opportunity to act better and improve our relationships, we appreciate “it” happening again, which allows us to act differently.
 So, just as Phil learned his lessons, in recovery, we can learn ours and act differently.

 And finally, we can probably predict better than Punxsutawney Phil.